mandeep170/projectjellyfish/README.md

  - Navigate to ManageIQ>Service>Provisioning>StateMachines>Methods
  - Select the Methods tab
     - Click on Configuration -> Add a New Method
-    - Enter update_servicemix_and_chef for the Name
-    - Enter update_servicemix_and_chef for the Display Name
+    - Enter update_servicemix_and_chef for the Name and Display Name
     - For the Location, select inline
     - Under Data, paste the code from [update_servicemix_and_chef code link]
     - Click Add